Maison Hermès

 Maison Hermès is a building in Tokyo, Japan.
-It is located at 5-4-1 Ginza, Chuo-ku, Tokyo.
+It is located at 5-4-1 Ginza, Chūō, Tokyo.
 Constructed between 1998 and 2001, it was designed by Renzo Piano assisted by Bohlin Cywinski Jackson of Berkeley, California and in collaboration with Takenaka Corporation.
-The building is the flagship store and corporate headquarters of Hermès, the French luxury empire of Jean-Louis Dumas.
+The building is the flagship store and corporate headquarters of the French luxury-goods corporation, Hermès, in Japan.
 It is a 6,000 square metre (65,000 square feet) structure that houses workshops and offices, a shopping space, exhibition areas and multimedia quarters.
-In addition to a roof garden at the top of the building, there is also a recess which divides the long facade into two, forming a courtyard that delivers an access to the subway two levels below.
+In addition to a roof garden at the top of the building, there is also a recess which divides the long facade into two, forming a courtyard that delivers an access to the Tokyo Metro's Ginza Station two levels below.